Trump and Xi to meet after defiant China hits U.S. with new tariffs

 They said the effects of the tariffs had spilled over noticeably to the prices charged by U.S. producers competing with goods affected by the levies.

-Reporting by Jeff Mason in WASHINGTON and Se Young Lee in BEIJING; Additional reporting by Ben Blanchard in BEIJING, Makini Brice, Doina Chiacu, David Lawder, Jeff Mason and Humeyra Pamuk in WASHINGTON and Alden Bentley in NEW YORK; Writing by Paul Simao and Rosalba O'Brien; Editing by Jeffrey Benkoe, Susan Thomas and Lisa Shumaker
+Reporting by Jeff Mason in WASHINGTON and Se Young Lee in BEIJING; Additional reporting by Ben Blanchard in BEIJING, Makini Brice, Doina Chiacu, David Lawder, Jeff Mason and Humeyra Pamuk in WASHINGTON and Alden Bentley in NEW YORK; Writing by Paul Simao and Rosalba O'Brien; Editing by Lisa Shumaker & Simon Cameron-Moore